 Students can apply for a one-week session between June 10 – August 16, 2019 in our biomedical or engineering programs at one of the following levels (Fall 2019 Grade Levels):

 - Advanced (11th-12thgrade)

-Upon completion of the week-long session, students earn a $100 stipend for their participation.
+Upon completion of the program, students earn a $100 stipend for their participation.